joeeames/PSAngularUnitTestingCourse/README.md

 npm install
 npm test

-## IMPORTANT: do not try to run this code with "npm run" as it currently doesn't build.
+## IMPORTANT: do not try to run this code with "npm start" as it currently doesn't build.
 This isn't important to the course anyway, so just ignore that.
 Use "npm test" only.